NakWalid/Projet-Intelligence-Artificielle-A4/README.md

 - Deliverable number 1: [Compte rendu analyse de données] delivered on March 17, 2024,
 - Deliverable number 2: [Éthique] delivered on March 17, 2024.

-The defense of presentation, it took place on March 18, 2024, whose support of presentation is consultable: [Présentation : projet IA](https://github.com/Scordragours/Projet-IA-A4/blob/master/Groupe%20n%C2%B04%20-%20Pr%C3%A9sentation%20:%20Projet%20IA.pdf).
+The defense of presentation, it took place on March 18, 2024, whose support of presentation is consultable: [Présentation : projet IA].